sindytn/signedtangents/_pages/about.md

 title: About
 ---

-I like computers, art, and nature.
+Tidbits from an examined life.
 Welcome to my digital garden.